tamberg/pi-solar/README.md

 On your computer.

+> Note: We assume your computer runs MacOS.

 - Plug in the Witty Pi 5 hat via USB
 - Wait for the _Witty Pi_ drive to mount
 - Create a schedule with the [online editor](https://www.uugear.com/app/wittypi-scriptgen/